shortcutssoftware/sc-ols-examples/README.md

 at the Version 2 API, because we are able to offer a superior API experience, with better performance and reliability this way.

-You will see a mix of v1 and v2 API examples in this repository.
+You will see a mix of version 1 and version 2 API examples in this repository.
 Examples will be marked as **(version 2)** or **(version 1)** to help you differentiate between them.

 The functionality available through version 1 of the Shortcuts API